jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) request a hearing about the application for suspension or cancellation.
-(4) If a hearing is requested, the Gambling Commission must— (a) fix the earliest practicable date for the hearing; and (b) give at least 20 working days' notice of the date, time, and place of the hearing to the persons referred to in subsection (2)(b).
+(4) If a hearing is requested, the Gambling Commission must— (a) fix the earliest practicable date for the hearing; and (b) give at least 20 working days’ notice of the date, time, and place of the hearing to the persons referred to in subsection (2)(b).
 (5) The Secretary and the persons referred to in subsection (2)(b) are entitled to produce evidence and to appear and be heard at the hearing, personally or by counsel or agent, and to call, examine, and cross-examine witnesses.
 (6) The Gambling Commission may adjourn a hearing to allow the licence holder an opportunity to deal with any matters that the Gambling Commission requires the licence holder to deal with.